 Instead of carrying a plastic bottle, try to carry a reusable one and fill it up around campus.

 Choose to Dine In:

-Instead of taking all of your food to go, sometimes when you eat in, they will give you a plate instead of a single use container.
-Give it a try!
+Sometimes when you eat in, they will give you a plate instead of a single use container.
+Instead of taking every meal to-go, give dinging in a try!

 Walk, Bike, Take the Bus, Carpool When Possible: